hashicorp/consul/website/source/docs/guides/acl.html.md

 in order to enable agent-level ACL features.
 If this is set, the agents will contact the Consul servers to determine if ACLs are enabled at the cluster level.
 If they detect that ACLs are not enabled, they will check at most every 2 minutes to see if they have become enabled, and will start enforcing ACLs automatically.
-If an agent has an `acl_daprimary_datacentertacenter` defined, operators will need to use the [`acl_agent_master_token`](/docs/agent/options.html#acl_agent_master_token) to perform agent-level operations if the Consul servers aren't present (such as for a manual join to the cluster), unless the [`acl_down_policy`](/docs/agent/options.html#acl_down_policy) on the
+If an agent has an `primary_datacenter` defined, operators will need to use the [`acl_agent_master_token`](/docs/agent/options.html#acl_agent_master_token) to perform agent-level operations if the Consul servers aren't present (such as for a manual join to the cluster), unless the [`acl_down_policy`](/docs/agent/options.html#acl_down_policy) on the